• Skip to primary navigation

 November 13, 2014 at 6:31 am

 I just made these to put on top of mashed butternut squash.
 It made the meal.
-I'm definitely gonna make 'em again.
-Probably for thanksgiving dinner in a couple weeks.
+I'm definitely gonna make them again.
+Probably for Thanksgiving dinner in a couple weeks.

 Reply